kinseeen/portifolio/README.md

 The portfolio is a **multi-page React application**, designed to highlight my earlier projects in a clean, accessible, and visually appealing way.

 ---
-## 🧩 Featured Projects -
- - CSS frameworks
- - Javascript frameworks
- - Semester project 2

-Each project is displayed on the homepage with a preview card containing:
-- 🏷️ Project title
-- ✏️ Short description
-- 🔗 “Read More” link (or a clickable project card) that redirects to a detailed article page

----

 ## 🧩 Featured Projects